Tuscan vineyard

 Jubilee 2025 - Holy Year

-The city of Rome expects a high number of visitors throughout the holy year of 2025, particularly during key events.
+Rome expects a high number of visitors throughout the Holy Year of 2025, particularly during large events.

-If you are planning to take part in the Jubilee, Register for a free digital Pilgrim’s card.
-You will need this to take part in the main Jubilee events and to organise a pilgrimage to the Holy Doors of the 4 Papal Basilicas of Rome: St. Peter’s in the Vatican, St. John Lateran, St. Mary Major and St. Paul Outside the Walls.
+If you are planning to take part in the Jubilee, get a free digital Pilgrim’s card.
+You will need this to take part in the main Jubilee events and to organise a pilgrimage to the Holy Doors of the 4 Papal Basilicas of Rome: St Peter’s in the Vatican, St John Lateran, St Mary Major and St Paul Outside the Walls.

 Transport around the city